-The main purpose of pre-calculation is to perform a financial calculation of manufacturing cost, cost price, and sales price for product structures.
-Costs consisting of material, sub-contracted work, and own work are added together to a total manufacturing cost.
+The main purpose of pre-calculation is to perform financial calculation of manufacturing cost, cost price, and sales price for product structures.
+Costs consisting of material, sub-contracted work, and your own work are added together to generate a total manufacturing cost.
 This forms the basis of reconciliation/balancing against actual cost – the post-calculation.

 Loading Plans in Lists and Charts

 It's important to have an overview of production.
 Is your capacity sufficient at present?
 What about tomorrow?
 Or a week from now?
 You can easily manage your loading plans in lists or charts, in which you can drag and drop your orders.

 Pick Lists for Material

 Documents can easily be printed.
 You can also see which material needs to be picked from stock for a manufacturing order when using the mobile application.
 If material has several locations, you'll only see the locations that are needed to pick the material.
 If you have already performed material clearance (booked material), these locations will be shown.
 Otherwise, locations are suggested according to age analysis in MONITOR.
 If a part appears several times in the same pick list, the deduction is made according to the requirement date, so that the material row that is needed first is withdrawn from the oldest location.
 When the disposable balance of that location is zero, the material row continues to make withdrawals from the second-oldest location, and so on.